Rishabhcodes65536/AI_COMPLIANCE/README.md

-# Minn-AI
+# Minn AI

-**Minn-AI** is a comprehensive regulatory compliance platform designed to simplify the compliance process for AI agents.
+**Minn AI** is a comprehensive regulatory compliance platform designed to simplify the compliance process for AI agents.
 It offers proactive monitoring, easy compliance checks, and future-proof design to adapt to the evolving AI landscape.

 ---